bcmichael/RNMR-Docs/docs/command/full_command.md

 /ARC | Check if it is a non-blocked record written with `SA` /BLK | Check if it is a blocked record written using `SB`

-The flags for `TST ASKYN` have the following meanings:
+The qualifiers for `TST ASKYN` have the following meanings:

 Flag | Description
 ---- | -----------
 /NO  | Default value of the prompt is NO
 /YES  | Default value of the prompt is YES

-The flags for `TST EQ` have the following meanings:
+The qualifiers for `TST EQ` have the following meanings:

 Flag | Description
 ---- | -----------